kevgo/has/README.md

 has [no] <condition>
 ```

-`has` indicates the result of the check through its exit code, `0` meaning
+`has` indicates the result of the check through its exit code: `0` means
+success, any non-zero exit code indicates the given condition is not met.
+The
-success.
-The optional `no` argument inverts the condition, i.e. checks for
+optional `no` argument inverts the condition, i.e. checks for absence of the
-absence of the condition.
+condition.

 ### files